4 min read

 Because we want you to be successful, we have goals to expand our race incentives through random drawings and challenges to earn awards and prizes (stay tuned!).
 Who doesn’t love winning a prize, especially when it’s a product of their hard work, right?!

-Running for a good cause can be an additional incentive.
 Many virtual race programs donate a portion of the registration fees to charity.
 One of our philosophies at RunPups is to have a “why” for yourself as well as a “why” beyond yourself.
-Make it a win!
+Make it a win-win!
 Win by improving yourself while helping others.
 Find a race connected to a charity you want to support.
-For example, we love our dogs, so of course our races support dog rescue organizations.
+For example, we love our dogs, so of course our "Run for Pups" virtual races support dog rescue organizations.

 We’ve all heard this before, haven’t we?!
 “Being accountable to someone greatly increases your odds of success.”
 I wholeheartedly believe this statement because it’s true within my own life.
 Whether you have an accountability partner or not, there are numerous ways to establish accountability.
 Virtual racing enhances your accountability efforts.
 When you register for an event and schedule your run, you're far more likely to follow through with your commitment.